SuspiciousActivity/ByteEdit/README.md

 To search/replace in a file, press CTRL + F.

+To open a class, press CTRL + T.

 To change settings like auto-computation of stack frames and max locals/stack press CTRL + O.